Open from April through October

 In the village of Port-Cros, between the Fort du Moulin and the statue of St Joseph, access for dogs on a leash is authorized.

-• No fires or smoking outside the village to prevent fires and keep the beaches clean.
+• No open fires or cigarettes outside the villageto prevent fires and keep the beaches clean.

 Porquerolles lighthouse